 Sickle cell disease

-This neurological condition, which usually involves severe headaches, can also include flashing lights in your eyes.
+This neurological condition, which usually involves severe headaches, can also cause you to see flashes of light.

 Charles Bonnet syndrome

-This condition usually affects elderly people with failing eyesight, and can cause flashes and other visual disturbances, particularly in low light.
+This condition usually affects elderly people with failing eyesight.
+It can cause flashes and other visual disturbances, especially in low light conditions, such as hallucinations.

 Although flashes and floaters aren’t usually serious, they can sometimes indicate a sight-threatening problem.
 It’s important to seek medical advice from your optometrist, GP or local A&E department within 24 hours if: